 - Gather evidence.
-Stay safe but get a picture of the pothole, where it is in the road, any signs, and a for sense of scale, pictures of your car and any damage caused including the mechanics report will help your claim.
+Stay safe but get a picture of the pothole, where it is in the road and any warning signs.
+For a sense of scale take pictures of your car alongside it as well as any damage caused.

 - Write a short report stating what happened, where, when, and include witnesses and a sketch if possible.

-- Report it to the local council.
+- Officially report it to the local council.
 This will not only help your claim, but will also help other drivers by getting it logged and fingers crossed, fixed.
-If it’s a motorway you need to contact the Highways Agency.
+If it’s on a motorway you need to contact the Highways Agency.

 How long will a claim take?